top of page

 When a black man is the wrong white man The diversity issue in transcreation

 Recently, I was confronted with the issue of diversity and ethnicity in transcreation when a creative thought it would be a good idea to illustrate my script with a stock image of a black man.
 That’s when the problem started.
-Yes, I wanted a person of African origin, but not a black African and even less an Afro-American.
+Yes, I wanted a person of African origin, but not a black African and even less an African-American.

 So next time you hire a transcreator, make sure you let her/him do her/his job, from headline to casting.
 And don’t try to apply political correctness criteria when it will only cause grief and confusion.